 Now, when you’re looking for Feebas, make sure you search every single tile a few times.
 Like 5, or something.
 On the tiles that it actually appears on, it’s actually pretty common.
 So, if you fish a tile that it appears on a few times, chances are that you’ll find the thing.
 Also, make some sort of pattern across the water surface.
 Here’s a simple diagram with nothing but text arrows telling you what I mean:

 Like in the Third Generation games, Feebas is incredibly hard to find in Diamond & Pearl.
 However instead of 6 tiles that you can change at will, Feebas' tiles in the Mt.
-Coronet Range Water area is limited to 4 tiles that are changed every day.
+Coronet Water area is limited to 4 tiles that are changed every day.
 This is definitely a problem as if you are looking for a certain natured Feebas, you will have to keep looking every day.
+However, you can share it with friends by mixing records, and you will all share the same tiles

 Like before, we suggest this style of search pattern: